This content was recently updated by Sudhir Singh on April 23, 2025 to improve accuracy.

 - Female beneficiaries form a substantial proportion due to mandatory or encouraged joint ownership.

-- SC/ST communities and minorities have benefitted through targeted interventions and special assistance.
+- SC/ST communities and minorities have benefited through targeted interventions and special assistance.

 - Technological tools like AwaasSoft, AwaasApp, and MIS Portals have enhanced speed, accountability, and monitoring.